SamGillis/SGillis-form-creation-exercise/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-After cloning this repository to your local machine, and in the project directory running `npm install`, the following standard script is available:
+After cloning this repository to your local machine, navigating to the /form-creation-exercise folder, and in the project directory running `npm install`, the following standard script is available:

 ### `npm start`